 After Your Stay

-Your physician generally lets you know about when you will be dismissed from the hospital a day or two before discharge.
-We recommend making a list of any questions you have about your follow-up care.
+Your physician will generally let you know before you will be released from the hospital.
+Before your dismissal, it's a good idea to make a list of any questions you may have about your follow-up care.

-The UVMC Social Services staff is available to help you plan for any special care you may require after you leave the hospital.
-Social workers can assist you in making the necessary arrangements for additional nursing care, therapy, or special medical equipment for your home.
-Referrals for counseling and support for personal, family, or financial issues is also available.
-If you would like to see a member of the Social Services staff, call (937) 440-4540 or ask your nurse to contact the department.
+The Integrated Care Management staff is available to help you plan for any special care you may require after you leave the hospital.
+Case Managers can assist you in making the necessary arrangements for additional nursing care, therapy or special medical equipment for your home.
+Referrals for counseling and support for personal, family, or financial problems are also available.
+If you would like to see a member of the Integrated Care Management staff ask your nurse to contact the department.